isaiahcrumph/contact-management-frontend/README.md

 npm run dev

-The app will be available at http://localhost:5173 by default.

     ⚠️ Ensure your backend API is running at the same time.
     If your frontend makes direct requests (e.g. via Axios), make sure the backend is reachable at the correct URL — typically http://localhost:5000 or whatever your ASP.NET server is using.

     This project is built with modern React and Vite for fast builds and hot reloading.